frankois944/KtorKMPFileCaching/README.md

 This project is a [Ktor client caching](https://ktor.io/docs/client-caching.html), which is (almost) literally a port of [FileStorage](https://api.ktor.io/ktor-client/ktor-client-core/io.ktor.client.plugins.cache.storage/-file-storage.html) but for KMP based on [OKIO](https://square.github.io/okio/multiplatform/) and [kotlinx serialization](https://github.com/Kotlin/kotlinx.serialization).

+Web targets are using a SQL database from [SQLDelight](https://sqldelight.github.io/sqldelight/latest/js_sqlite/)

 ## Example